OPALX-project/OPALX-project.github.io/FFA.md

 > tar -xzf example.tar.gz

-Then change into the working directory:
+Then change into the working directory and run the code:

 > cd example/example_sector_ffa